 When dogs drag their butts on the floor or the carpet, also known as “scooting,” most people consider it hilarious or embarrassing behavior as though the dog is doing it for their pleasure.

 The truth is, your dog scooting butt behavior means they are feeling irritated and uncomfortable.

 Many pet parents have mistakenly made the impression that scooting is a response to pinworms.
 When in reality, there are several causes of this behavior, and pinworms are not one of them because dogs cannot be affected by this parasite.

 7 Reasons Why Dogs Scoot Their Butt

 All dogs have their unique scent.
-Think of it as a smelly fingerprint that can be smelled inside a dog’s two anal sacs located inside a dog’s anus.
-The material secreted into these pea-sized sacs is thick, oily, and gives off a fishy-smelling liquid unique for all dogs.
+Think of it as a smelly fingerprint that can be smelled inside a dog’s two anal glands located inside a dog’s anus.
+The material secreted from these pea-sized glands is thick, oily, and gives off a fishy-smelling liquid unique for all dogs.

-What are Anal Sac Issues To Look Out For?
+What are the Anal Sac Issues To Look Out For?

 Simple Anal Gland Impaction

 When you see your furbaby licking its rear and scooting across the floor for the first time, this might be quite alarming.
 Sometimes a dog is just undergoing a mild, simple anal gland impaction wherein they cannot extract the glands on their own.

 You can also assist your furbaby in expressing their anal sac by manually pressing the glands gently to secrete the liquid.
 If this has been successful, no further treatment may be necessary, but if the problem persists, a visit to the vet may be needed.